 Method: Callback called when a group file transfer group delivery info status/reasonCode is changed for a single recipient only.

-void onDeliveryInfoChanged(String chatId, String transferId, ContactId contact, GroupDeliveryInfo.Status status, GroupDeliveryInfo.ReasonCode reasonCode)
+void onDeliveryInfoChanged(String chatId, ContactId contact, String transferId, GroupDeliveryInfo.Status status, GroupDeliveryInfo.ReasonCode reasonCode)

 Method: callback called when a delete operation completed that resulted in that one or several group file transfers was deleted specified by the transferIds parameter corresponding to a specific group chat.